-Research and development expenses ("R&D").
-R&D increased by 14%, from \$30.9 million in 2020 to \$35.3 million in 2021.
-Our research and development expenses in 2021 increased compared to the prior year, primarily as a result of full year of payroll and subcontractors expenses related to the acquisition of Pub Ocean (in July 2020), the acquisition of Vidazoo (in October 2021) and our continued investment in technology to strengthen our technology moat.
+Research and development expenses.
+R&D decreased by 3% from \$35.3 million, or 8% of revenue in 2021 to \$34.4 million, or 5% of revenue in 2022.
+Our research and development expenses in 2022 decreased compared to the prior year, primarily as a result of retention expenses related to M&A transactions recorded in 2021 offset by full year of payroll related to the acquisition of Vidazoo (in October 2021) and increase of stock-based compensation expenses in 2022.